-They work especially well on partial and apartment moves as well as larger relocations to or from places where freight trailers won’t fit.
+ReloCubes work especially well for apartment and partial moves as well as for any larger moves to or from places where freight trailers won’t fit.

-Another popular ReloCube feature is that you won’t need to use ramps for loading and unloading because they’re placed directly on the ground, making them easy and painless (well, as painless as possible) to pack.
+In addition, you won’t need to use ramps for loading and unloading because ReloCubes are placed directly on the ground, making them easy and painless (well, as painless as possible) to pack.

-If you’ve ever wondered what can fit inside a U-Pack freight trailer, the answer is nearly anything.
+If you’re wondering what it’s possible to fit inside a U-Pack freight trailer, the answer is nearly anything.
 Furniture, appliances, boxes large and small—there’s space for it all.

-Most household goods average between 7 and 8 pounds per cubic foot, so an efficiently packed trailer can theoretically hold between 14,000 and 16,000 pounds of household goods, well under the 22,500-pound weight limit.
+Most household goods weigh between 7 and 8 pounds per cubic foot, so even a fully-packed trailer would theoretically ring in between 14,000 and 16,000 pounds—well below the 22,500-pound weight limit.

-U-Pack’s 28-foot trailers take up about 225 square feet of space, which is more than twice that of the average 4-door sedan.
+U-Pack’s 28-foot trailers take up roughly 225 square feet of ground space, which is more than twice that of the average four-door sedan.

-In addition, before reserving your trailer, you’ll need to ensure that –
+Before reserving your trailer, you’ll also need to ensure the following:

 - You have 40 feet of space for the trailer and ramp

-- The parking area is at least 10 feet wide
+- Your planned parking area is at least 10 feet wide

-- There are at least 14 feet of overhead clearance
+- Your parking area has at least 14 feet of overhead clearance

 Will a king-size bed fit in a U-Pack?

-Yes, queen, king, and California king mattresses and box springs will fit in U-Pack ReloCube moving containers.
+Yes, queen, king, and California king mattresses and box springs are able to fit in U-Pack’s trailers and ReloCube moving containers.

-How much space do U-Pack trailers and containers take up?
+How much space do U-Pack trailers and ReloCube containers take up?

-U-Pack moving trailers take up about 225 square feet of space, while ReloCube containers take up about 44.
-For comparison, the average 4-door sedan takes up about 100 square feet.
+U-Pack moving trailers take up about 225 square feet of ground space, while ReloCube containers take up about 44 square feet.
+By comparison, the average four-door sedan takes up about 100 square feet.

-How much space will I need with U-Pack?
+How much space will I need to reserve with U-Pack?

-According to U-Pack, each fully furnished room in your home or apartment will require between 150 and 200 cubic feet of container space, though it’s wise to estimate on the high side if you’re moving bulky items like appliances, entertainment centers, and patio furniture.
+According to U-Pack, each fully-furnished room in your home or apartment will require between 150 and 200 cubic feet of container space, though it’s wise to err on the higher side if you’re moving bulky items like appliances, entertainment centers, and patio furniture.

 PODS’ 16-foot containers can generally hold the contents of three or four rooms.
-Keep in mind that is the total rooms – not 3 or 4-bedroom homes plus a basement, attic, kitchen, and bathrooms.
-Check out this post for a more in-depth analysis of what’ll fit in a 16-foot POD.
+Keep in mind that means three or four total rooms, not the contents of an entire three- or four-bedroom home.
+Check out this post for a more in-depth analysis of what fits in a 16-foot POD.

 Does U-Pack do local moves?

-No, U-Pack trailers and ReloCbe containers are reserved for long-distance moves, generally over 100 miles.
+No, U-Pack trailers and ReloCube containers are reserved for regional and long-distance moves (generally anything more than 100 miles).